Ddsecuritys/DDBot/README.md

 All Commands work on this project keep in mine it will be upgrade with more commands in the future.
 This are the commands that you will be able to use it support (Microsoft & Apple) Computers and Laptop.

+If your having problem to know what commands to put write (help) will give you guides for the commands copy the green text.

  Windows Control Panel
  ----------------------
   -  Opens the Control Panel.